 Insecticidal soap is good to use indoors, because we don’t want to use those harmful pesticides indoors.
 Even more so if there are children or pets.

 To make insecticidal soap, you will need:

 - Clean spray bottle

-The Water: Tap water is fine.
-If you have hard water you can use distilled water instead to prevent build up on plants
+Tap water is fine.
+If you have hard water you can use distilled water instead to prevent spots on plants.

 I use Dr. Bronner’s liquid Castile soap, which is all natural.
 I keep this soap around the house for a multitude of cleaning purposes.

 There are pre-made insecticidal soaps out there on the market, but you can make it yourself for less money or basically for free.
 Even if you need to purchase soap, you can likely use the rest of the soap for other purposes.
-I often keep old spray bottles from (natural) products (counter cleaner, fabric freshener) and reuse them.
-These spray bottles always seem to be better quality than new ones I’ve bought before.
+I reuse old spray bottles from the natural counter cleaners I use in the kitchen.
+These spray bottles always seem to be better quality than new ones I’ve bought.

 - Make a paste with baking soda to use to scrub the bathtub and sink.
 A little goes a long way.
 I spray the tub first with a bit of homemade vinegar cleaner, scrub with the paste, then rinse with water.
 Don’t use this method if you have anything other than a plastic tub.

 - Use 1/2 C soap per 3 gallons of water to mop kitchen floors

 - Any reason you need soap to clean an item.
 For general cleaning 1/4 C of soap per quart of water.